Redtail catfish

-The redtail catfish, Phractocephalus hemioliopterus, is a pimelodid (long-whiskered) catfish.
-In Venezuela, it is known as cajaro, and in Brazil, it is known as pirarara, stemming from the Tupi language words pirá and arara.
-It is the only extant species of the genus Phractocephalus.
-This fish is common in the aquarium trade, although its massive adult size makes it unsuitable for all but the largest aquariums.
-They feed on fish, crustaceans and fallen fruits.
-They are not evaluated by IUCN.
+The redtail catfish (Phractocephalus hemioliopterus), is a large species of South American pimelodid (long-whiskered) catfish.
+It is known in Venezuelan Spanish as cajaro; in Guyana, it is known as a banana catfish, and in Brazil it is known as pirarara, a fusion of words from the indigenous Tupi language: pirá and arara.
+It is the only extant species of its genus, Phractocephalus.